Landlock: unprivileged access control

 Ptrace restrictions

 A sandboxed process has less privileges than a non-sandboxed process and must then be subject to additional restrictions when manipulating another process.
-To be allowed to use ptrace(2) and related syscalls on a target process, a sandboxed process should have a subset of the target process rules, which means the tracee must be in a sub-domain of the tracer.
+To be allowed to use ptrace(2) and related syscalls on a target process, a sandboxed process should have a superset of the target process’s access rights, which means the tracee must be in a sub-domain of the tracer.

 Truncating files